gadolby/GopAga2.0-Genome/README_geneevo.md

 this will output one file per gene family member to record standard output BLAST results and one aggregate file with all pulled sequences from the target species.

 - {gene family member}_{db name} for all of the individual records

-- {gene family}_{db name}.fa for the aggregate FASTA file
+- {gene family}_{db name}.fa for the aggregate FASTA file (**e.g., TLR_CmydPro.fa**)

 ### Step 5: Use _pull_id_match.py_ to separate output into subfamilies for analysis

 > Requires Biopython

-if the gene family of interest has separate subfamilies (as in TLRs), use pull_seqids.py to separate and extract a subfamily of interest
+if the gene family of interest has subfamilies you want to align and analyze separately (as in TLRs), use pull_seqids.py to separate and extract a subfamily of interest _[if you don’t want to subset your data you can skip this step]_

-pull_id_match.py takes three parameters in this order:
+_pull_id_match.py_ takes three parameters in this order:

-- name of the FASTA file to extract from (e.g., TLR_CmydPro.fa)
+- name of the FASTA file to extract from (**e.g., TLR_CmydPro.fa**)
-- name of the text file with listed keywords to pull with (e.g., TLR3SF.txt)
+- name of the text file with listed keywords to pull with (**e.g., TLR3SF.txt**)
-- name of the output file where pulled sequences will aggregate (e.g., TLR3SF.fa)
+- name of the output file where pulled sequences will aggregate (**e.g., TLR3SF.fa**)

-the text file will have one keyword on each line. the FASTA output will include any records that matched at least one of the keywords in the list.
+The text file will have one keyword on each line.
+The FASTA output will include any records that matched at least one of the keywords in the list.

+e.g., **text file:**

 ```
 TLR3